tuhinmitra888/backend-service/README.md

 - I only implemented basic authentication, if business requires some other form of authentication that can be implemented
 - This code is not peer reviewed - any feedback/improvement ideas from peer review needs to be addressed too

-## How to run the backened service?
+## How to run the backend service?
 From JAR:
 1. Clone the git repository and go to the root folder
 2. Start the Mongo DB docker container using the following command-